 Noise Complaints

 Complaints about noise from barking dogs are common, and whilst it is impossible to always keep your dog quiet, it is your responsibility to ensure that it does not become a nuisance to your neighbours.
+If you'd like to try and talk to your neighbour about the problem first, we've made a "Dear Neighbour" letter template for you to use.

 Make a Report